aws-samples/aws-blockchain-node-runners/lib/wax/README.md

 |:--------------------:|
 | [worldwide-asset-exchange](https://github.com/worldwide-asset-exchange/)|

 WAX is a blockchain-based system designed for gaming industry.
 It provides high transaction throughput and near-instant block finality.
-The WAX team has created a AWS Cloud Development Kit (CDK) applicaiton to deploy WAX nodes on AWS for development, testing, or Proof of Concept purposes.
+The WAX team has created a AWS Cloud Development Kit (CDK) application to deploy WAX nodes on AWS for development, testing, or Proof of Concept purposes.
 See the application along with deployment instructions at [WAX-AWS-CDK](https://github.com/worldwide-asset-exchange/wax-aws-cdk).
 You can see the deployment architecture blow and for a deep dive look at [Run a WAX Blockchain node using AWS CDK](https://aws.amazon.com/blogs/database/run-a-wax-blockchain-node-using-aws-cdk/)

 ## Overview of Deployment Architecture

 ![Single Nodes Deployment](./doc/assets/Architecture-SingleNode.drawio.png)

-The [AWS CDK stack]((https://github.com/worldwide-asset-exchange/wax-aws-cdk)) has the following features:
+The [AWS CDK stack](https://github.com/worldwide-asset-exchange/wax-aws-cdk) has the following features:

 1. Only peer-to-peer connections are allowed with the Internet to synchronize with other WAX nodes
 2. Multiple processes run on a single Amazon Elastic Compute Cloud (Amazon EC2) instance: